exynos5420/manifests/README.md

-# Exynos 5420 Device manifests
+# Exynos 5420 Device Manifests

 ![Exynos Chip](http://www.androidcentral.com/sites/androidcentral.com/files/postimages/9274/exynos-5-octa.jpg)

+##Version/Codenames
+Android 6.0 Marshmallow
+CyanogenMod/Lineage 13.0

 There will be individual manifests for each device with there according rom.